matthias-reis/carda-gatsby/content/articles/2023/12/a-burial-at-sea-close-to-home-en.md

 ---
 date: 2023-12-22T14:00:00.766Z
-slug: a-burial-at-sea-close-to-home-en
 typeName: Review
-title: 'A Burial At Sea – "Close To Home"'
+title: A Burial At Sea – "Close To Home"
-subTitle: 'The Post-Rock Collective is Back!'
+subTitle: The Post-Rock Collective is Back!
-seoTitle: 'A Burial At Sea – "Close To Home" – Post-Rock Review'
+seoTitle: A Burial At Sea – "Close To Home" – Post-Rock Review
-description: 'The new A Burial At Sea album, "Close To Home", is coming up soon, and it is magnificent!
-Check it out here and find some fascinating insights about it!'
+description: The new A Burial At Sea album, "Close To Home", is coming up soon, and it is magnificent!
+Check it out here and find some fascinating insights about it!
-excerpt: 'You can already listen to the lead single, and the new album will be out in February!
+excerpt: You can already listen to the lead single, and the new album will be out in February!
 A Burial At Sea are back!
 I’ve already listened to the LP and can’t stop raving about it.
 So there’s no way around it—mark your calenders!
-You definitely don’t want to miss this record!'
+  You definitely don’t want to miss this record!
 image: https://storage.googleapis.com/cardamonchai-media/2023-12-22/a-burial-at-sea-jpg-imagine-e8e8e8_aaaaaa_1024_768/640.webp
-copyright: 'A Burial At Sea'
+copyright: A Burial At Sea
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-12-22/a-burial-at-sea-og-jpg-imagine-e8e8e8_87898a_1200_628/640.webp
 labels:
   - Band